bluelightning32/vs-lambda/getting-started.md

   glue on a tool saves the hassle smithing, and repairing a tool overall costs half the metal.
 Requires term `inl 3 :: inr (2, tt) :: nil` to craft.

-The enhanced pan and lambda tree seeds are early game items, because their required terms on the application jig with input terms found in the early game.
+The first time you will want to make is the primitive term storage.
+After that, the enhanced pan and lambda tree seeds are early game items, because their required terms on the application jig with input terms found in the early game.

+There is also a recipe to duplicate tree seeds, which can be used early game.
+However, the recipe is somewhat involved.
+So it's only worth copying tree seeds that are somewhat rare.
+Also a tree seed can only be copied once.
+Seeds harvested from a tree can be copied, whether or not the tree was grown from a copied seed.

 The metal glue is a mid game item.
 Building its term requires both the application jig and destruction jig.
 The destruction jig doesn't work without